Sticker album: History

-Panini first produced a World Cup sticker album for the 1970 World Cup in Mexico.
 Initiating a craze for collecting and trading stickers, UK newspaper The Guardian states, "the tradition of swapping duplicate [World Cup] stickers was a playground fixture during the 1970s and 1980s."
 A complete 1970 World Cup sticker album signed by Pelé sold for a record £10,450.

 The stickers are usually sold in blind packs, so the purchaser does not know which stickers they are buying.
 Collectors then swap or sell their spares with other collectors.
 When perusing a fellow collector's stickers in order to determine which stickers are of interest, it is usual practice for the prospective recipient to sort through the stack of stickers quickly in their hands, and place them into 2 piles (those of interest, and those which they already possess).
 Protocol dictates that the sorter must state out loud either "got it" or "need it" as they assess each sticker in turn.

 Layout

 Sports

 A sports-related sticker album, such as Panini's FIFA World Cup edition, have designated sections for each team along with numbered rectangles for each sticker.
 Each sticker will have the player's picture and below it there is usually their name, birth date, position and birthplace.
 In addition to the players, there are stickers which bear the team's crest and a team photo.
 Under its Merlin brand, since 1994 Topps has held the licence to produce a sticker album for the Premier League, which is the best selling annual collectable for boys in the UK.
 According to the Panini Group, the 2010 FIFA World Cup album sold 10 million packs in the U.S. alone.